catvw/ece251-computer/REPORT.md

 60 ms, `stall` goes low, allowing the program counter to advance and the usual instruction-load stage to execute again at 80 ms.

+`ST` also requires a stall, but only for the fact that it hijacks `address` in order to do its write---otherwise, `address` would be used for instruction loading.

 # Sources
 - *Computer Organization and Design: The Hardware/Software Interface, ARM® Edition*, David A. Patterson & John L. Hennesey